gopheracademy/gopheracademy-web/content/advent-2017/messaging-framework.md

 	listener net.Listener
 }
 ```
-it is constructed simply with an address to bind to and the callbacks to send:
+It is constructed simply with an address to bind to and the callbacks to send:
 ```go
 // Creates new tcp Server instance func NewServer(address string, callbacks Callbacks ) *TcpServer {